-In 2019, the key market risk drivers of our non-trading portfolios were interest rates (Singapore Dollar and US Dollar) and foreign exchange.
+In 2020, the key market risk drivers of our non-trading portfolios were interest rates (Singapore Dollar and US Dollar) and foreign exchange.

 The Net Interest Income (NII) of the non-trading book is assessed under various rate scenarios to determine the impact of interest rate movements on future earnings.
-Based on a 100 basis points parallel upward or downward shift in yield curves on our non-trading exposures, NII is estimated to increase by SGD 850 million and decrease by SGD 1,273 million respectively.
+Simulating using a 100 basis points parallel upward or downward shift in yield curves on DBS' banking book exposures, NII(a) is estimated to increase by SGD 1,221 million and decrease by SGD 1,037 million respectively.

-Foreign exchange risk in our non-trading portfolios was primarily from structural foreign exchange positions, arising mainly from our strategic investments and retained earnings in overseas branches and subsidiaries.
+Foreign exchange risk in our non-trading portfolios was primarily from structural foreign exchange positions(b), arising mainly from our strategic investments and retained earnings in overseas branches and subsidiaries.

-Refer to Note 38.3 to the financial statements on page 165 for details on DBS' structural foreign exchange positions.
+- (a) For NII simulation, Lakshmi Vilas Bank is excluded as the impact is estimated to be insignificant. - (b) Refer to Note 38.3 to the financial statements on page 164 for details on DBS' structural foreign exchange positions.